CircuitVerse/Interactive-Book/docs/alu.md

 |1	|1	|XOR|

-Now we can take up the 1 bit ALU as block and construct a 4 bit ALU, which performs all the functions of the 1 bit ALU on the 4 bit inputs.
-Thus a single building block can be constructed and used recursively.
-The inputs A and B are four bits and the output is 4 bit as well.
+Presently we can take up the 1 piece ALU as a block and develop a 4 piece ALU, which performs all the functions of the 1 bit ALU on the 4 bit inputs.
+In this way, a single building block can be constructed and utilised recursively.
+The inputs A and B are four bits and the output is four bit as well.
 Figure below illustrates it:

 <div style="text-align:center" ><img src="../assets/images/360px-4BITALU.jpg" /></div>

-There are a few important takeaways here:
+There are a couple of significant takeaways here:
 * The selection lines MO and M1 select the function ALU performs.
 These selection lines combined with the input arguments and desired functions a Instruction Set can be formed.
 * These Instructions can used to create meaningful programs.
 Since these are required to be easily available they can be stored on ROM unit.
 * The input arguments A and B are often stored in Internal Registers.
 These along with other special purpose register form the registers of the microcontroller.